-Between O Brien's Tower and the escarpment is an elevated plateau landscape that enjoys dramatic panoramic viewing opportunities.
-From various locations in this landscape, the visitor can engage with views of the southern cliff headlands, views to Liscannor and Lahinch, views inland (eastward) and views to the Burren and North Clare from the trigonometry point.
+Between O'Brien's Tower and the escarpment is an elevated plateau landscape which is the primary focus of the core project within the COM 2040 Strategy.
+It enjoys dramatic panoramic viewing opportunities and from various locations in this landscape, the visitor can engage with views of the southern cliff headlands, views to Liscannor and Lahinch, views inland (eastward) and views to the Burren and North Clare from the trigonometry point.